dicehub/dicehub-docs/docs/guide/index.md

 - **Simulation Democratization**: to build a community with focus on simplifying and reducing the barrier of entry for all types of simulations.
 - **Reproducibility**: allow an easy way to reproduce and share your simulation results.

-## Is dicehub the solution for me?
+## Is dicehub the right solution for me?

 As with everything: **it depends**

 There are many other software solutions, libraries and platforms out there.
 Each one has features that might help you solve you current problem.
 The best way to find out if dicehub is something you might need in your workflow is to try to create a simple simulation example, test some of the functions dicehub offers and go on to more complex cases which you are trying to solve. dicehub is still in early stages of development, so the amount of solvers is limited for right now.
 If you are an expert CFD simulation engineer you are probably better suited with the tools you already know, but dicehub could be an additional tool to share and showcase your results.
-The possibility for dicehub to quickly evolve, add new templates and workflows, is what allows it to adapt to your needs and offer you solutions that are not available right now.
+The possibility for dicehub to quickly evolve, add new templates and workflows, is what allows it to adapt to your needs, and offer you solutions that are not available right now.